GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Berserk.md

 You may use your reaction to produce a shout which affects any number of creatures you can perceive within 3 yards.
 Those creatures get a -1 penalty to the next d20 they roll before the end of the next round.

 ### 4) Bash
+If you Press Attack to the first attack you make in the round, you gain a bonus to your attack based on the type of attack:
+* Ranged and One-handed melee weapon attacks, +1.
+* Unarmed Attacks and Two-handed melee weapon attacks, +2.
-If you Press Attack to the first attack you make in the round, you also gain a bonus to the attack roll equal to the number of hands your wield the weapon with.
-If in your battlerage trance, you also gain a bonus for the purpose of inflicting a critical hit equal to the number of hands you wield the weapon with.
+If in your battlerage trance, you also gain a bonus for the purpose of inflicting a critical hit equal to the number of hands you wield the weapon with, or a +1 if an unarmed attack.

 ### 4) Brutal Momentum
 When you attack, if you moved the entirety of your movement (either a typical mode of movement or sprint) since the beginning of the round- you may use your reaction to grant yourself a bonus to your attack equal to 1/4 the distance in yards you moved since the start of the round or your previous action (whichever is most recent).
 If you do, and the attack is a critical failure, you are vulnerable until the end of the round.

-### 6) Brutal Blow
+### 6) Reckless
-If you Press Attack while in your battlerage, you gain a bonus to your attack based on the type of attack:
-Ranged and One-handed melee weapon attacks, +1.
-Unarmed Attacks and Two-handed melee weapon attacks, +2.
+If you are vulnerable but not prone, your follow up attacks do not have disadvantage.

 ### 7) Relentless Strike
 Once per round, when performing a follow up attack or your cleave attacks a creature, you may grant yourself advantage on that single attack roll.